 So how does Hungry Bark stand out?
 We’ll dig into this dog food option to see how good it really is and how it compares to other brands in this Hungry Bark dog food review.

 Verdict (if you’re in a hurry): Hungry Bark does produce a decent-quality kibble, and we think it will be an upgrade from some of the most popular store-bought brands, such as Purina.
 However, there are cleaner kibbles out there.
-We recommend checking out Chippin’s Wild Caught Silver Carp food or Spot & Tango’s UnKibble.
+We recommend checking out Chippin’s Wild Caught Silver Carp food, Sundays For Dogs, or Spot & Tango’s UnKibble.
 Or, if you’re willing to pay just a little bit more, you can give your dog a real fresh food diet, which would be a massive upgrade to their nutrition.
 Click the button below to jump to our other recommended options.

 In this review:

 - A quick glance at the top features

 - Is it worth it? (plus alternatives to consider)

 - Has Hungry Bark ever been recalled?